liux4189/liux4189.github.io/_pages/about.md

 Recent News
 ======
+Jan 2023.
+Our Wi-Fi 6 measuremet paper is accepted in Sigmetrics 2023.
+The details will come soon!
 July 2022.
 Three wireless sensing works got accepted.
 One accepted in UbiComp 2022 and two accepted in SECON 2022.<br>
 Jan 2021.
 Our paper "WiBeacon" was accepted to [MobiCom 2021](https://www.sigmobile.org/mobicom/2021/).
 WiBeacon is the first cross-technology design that acheives service-level compatibility at both WiFi and Bluetooth.
 The software for making WiFi AP iBeacon-compatible is available [here](https://github.com/liux4189/WiBeacon).
 <br>